How to Build Credit in College: 7 Essential Tips for Students

 Learn more about our editorial process

-Good credit helps college students rent apartments, qualify for car loans, and even land jobs.
+A good credit score can help you rent an apartment, qualify for car loans, and even land a job.
 But how can you build credit in college?
 And why does building credit matter?

 Credit is your ability to borrow money.
 College students rely on credit to take out student loans and charge expenses on a credit card.
-Credit also shapes your choices and financial opportunities after graduation.
+Credit can also shape life choices and financial opportunities after graduation.

-Your credit history is part of what determines your credit score, which in turn determines whether you qualify for loans.
+Your credit history is part of what determines your credit score — a history of on-time payments equates to a good score.
 A good credit score can also mean lower interest rates on private loans, car loans, and mortgages, which can add up to thousands in savings.

 Fortunately, college students can take a few simple steps to establish credit and build a good credit score while in school.
 Here are seven tips for building credit in college.